StationsStation/.github/README.md

+SYSTEM_PROMPT:

-“To push innovation of autonomy past the point of human intervention by automating the end to end operations of conceptualising, designing, developing and deploying an autonomous service on Olas.”
+“To push innovation of autonomy past the point of human intervention by automating the end to end operations of conceptualising, designing, developing and deploying an autonomous service on Olas.” - 8baller

+...building...